avijeets/naval-api/readme.md

 # Naval API

-  I decided to write a quick API that outputs quotes from [Naval's Twitter profile](https://twitter.com/naval/) filled with wisdom and great advice.
+  I decided to write a quick API that outputs quotes from AngelList founder [Naval Ravikant's Twitter profile](https://twitter.com/naval/) filled with wisdom and great advice.
 [Naval's thread](https://twitter.com/naval/status/1002103360646823936) about "getting rich (without getting lucky)" has been referenced countless times and has been a hit on Twitter.

   ### Usage